jvansch1/ycharts-wiki/Home.md

 * [TravisCI](https://travis-ci.com/) runs our tests automatically for every commit to develop/master and every pull request.
 * [Zendesk](https://zendesk.com) is how we manage customer service / support requests.

-# XXX Everything below here in process of being edited.

-# Server / Deployment Environment
+# Deployment Environment

-## Host
+## Hosting
 Our production and staging environments are hosted on Amazon's AWS cloud platform.
 We are big users of many of their services.

 * EC2 is used to host our various servers.
 * RDS is used as for managed MySQL DB hosting.
-* ELB is used to load balance in front of our web servers and Node servers.
+* Elasticache Memcached is used to cache data.
+* Elasticache Redis is used as a datastore for various services, from our task queue, to our security lists, to intermediate data used to make our screening function faster.
-* Cloudfront is used as our CDN for our JS embed widgets.
+* Cloudfront is used as our CDN.
-* S3 is used to store any dynamic images on the sites (i.e. article images) as well as to host our embeddable chart images.
+* S3 is used to store to host our embeddable generated chart images.
 * Route 53 is used for our DNS.

+## Architecture / Topology

+# XXX
+# XXX
+# XXX

 ## Machine Types
 We have several types of machine that perform different functions within our server architecture.